Discover a new way to track & prioritise tech debt

-Stepsize is designed to help you make strategic decisions that serve your business priorities.
-Once you’ve commissioned some refactoring work, it goes into Jira.
+Stepsize allows you to gain context by allowing engineers to report tech debt straight from their editors.
+Once you know which debt you want to fix first, it goes into Jira.
 But until then, you can keep your backlog free of tickets that say “Refactor xyz” with no clear purpose or context.

 How will you help us reduce technical debt while we’re under pressure to ship features?

-Isn’t there a risk we’ll start wanting to refactor everything even though we don’t need to?
+Isn’t there a risk we’ll want to refactor everything even though we don’t need to?

-You’ll actually find the opposite — having a clear view of technical debt will help your team focus on impactful work and ignore the rest.
+You’ll actually find the opposite — having a clear view of technical debt helps your team focus on impactful work and ignore the rest.

 How will Stepsize help us save time and money?

-It also means less bugs, downtime, and support requests, which results in happier customers and less wasted resources.
+This means less time wasted on mishandling debt, bugs, downtime, and support requests, which results in happier customers and engineers.

 How can we develop this new habit of tracking technical debt?

 If you’ve been tracking issues in a spreadsheet or in a backlog, you’ve already been doing it.
 It’s just an easier process as it all happens in an Engineer’s editor.

 Plus, Stepsize displays the data you track in the right places at the right moment, so engineers will be reminded to keep tracking debt.